Navid200/xDrip/docs/Updates.md

 Like any other software, an update could cause unintended behavior.
 It is practically impossible to fully and adequately test a piece of software.
 Some bugs will be found by users after release.
 That's why releases are made in stages.
 A pre-release is a release that has only been tested by the developers.
 We call it a Nightly release.
-There are Nightly releases with an average rate of about one every week.
+On average, there is a Nightly release once a week.
 You can download the nightly builds (least tested but most recent), from "Releases" [here](https://github.com/NightscoutFoundation/xDrip/).

 An alpha release has been tested by a few users in the Nightly channel for a while after having been tested by developers.